Aftercare

 irritated, will dry out the wound, and delay the healing.

-Antibacterial Soaps such as Dial, Lever, and Softssoap all use a product called Triclosan.
+Antibacterial Soaps such as Dial, Lever, and Softsoap all use a product called

 They are also harsh and contain fragrances and colors.